NBISweden/IgDiscover-legacy/doc/guide.rst

     These three PDF files contain dendrograms of the V, D and J sequences in the individualized database.

-final/assigned.tab.gz
+final/assigned.tsv.gz
     V/D/J gene assignments and other information for each sequence.
-    The file is created by parsing the IgBLAST output in the ``igblast.txt.gz`` file.
-    This is a table that contains one row for each input sequence.
+This is an AIRR-compliant TSV file, obtained from running IgBLAST and adding some IgDiscovere-specific columns.
+    See the `AIRR rearrangement specification <https://docs.airr-community.org/en/stable/datarep/rearrangements.html>`_.
-    See below for a detailed description of the columns.
+    See also below for a description of the columns.

-final/filtered.tab.gz
+final/filtered.tsv.gz
     Filtered V/D/J gene assignments.
-This is the same as the assigned.tab file mentioned above, but with low-quality assignments filtered out.
+This is the same as the ``assigned.tsv.gz``, but with low-quality assignments filtered out.
     Run ``igdiscover filter --help`` to see the filtering criteria.

 final/expressed_(V,D,J).tab, final/expressed_(V,D,J).pdf